Elementary Real Analysis: Polynomials and rational functions

-We denote the set of polynomials by {\em POL}. \end{defi} Again, not only the last function $f_n=f$ but every function $f_i$, $i\in[n]$, in the generating word is a~polynomial.
+so called \underline{generating word } of $f$, such that $f_n=f$ and for every $i=1,2,\ds,n$ we have $f_i(x)=k_c(x)$ for some $c\in\R$ or $f_i(x)=\mathrm{id}(x)$ or there exist indices $j,k<i$ for which $f_i=f_j+f_k$ or $f_i=f_j\cdot f_k$.
+We denote the set of polynomials by {\em POL}. \end{defi} Again, not only the last function $f_n=f$ but every function $f_1,f_2,\ds,f_{n-1}$ in the generating word is a~polynomial.
 In our approach, polynomials arise from the identity function and constants by addition and multiplication.
 Then it is trivial that the sum and product of two polynomials is again a~polynomial because it is built in in the definition.
 In the standard definition of polynomials this fact becomes a~nontrivial, technical result.

 However, we have to prove that our polynomials coincide with the standard ones.
 For $f\in\mathcal{R}$ and $n\in\N$ we define $f^n\equiv f\cdot f\cdot\ldots\cdot f$ with $n$ factors $f$, and set $f^0\equiv k_1\,|\,M(f)$.